mia-care/node.js-mia-care-template/docs/20_Walkthrough.md

   decorateRequestWithBuildErrorResponse(service)
 })

+module.exports.options = {
+  logger: {
+    customLevels: {
+      audit: AUDIT_TRAIL_LOGGING_LEVEL,
+    },
+    hooks: {
+      logMethod,
+    }
+  },
+}

 ```

 The `index.js` file already contains:
-- the definition of an simple endpoint `GET /hello-world`;
+- the definition of a simple endpoint `GET /hello-world`;
 - the definition of the Reply Fastify decorators for the error management;
-- the definition of the Request Fastify decorators to enrich the request object.
+- the definition of the Request Fastify decorators to enrich the request object;
+- the logger configuration options to enable audit logs.

 Wonderful!
 You are now ready to start customizing your service!
 Read next section to learn how.

 ### Folder structure

 The folder structure should follow this pattern:

     .